22mahmoud/maw.sh/web/views/blog/no-more-postman-just-curl-and-vim/index.md

 ### Conclusion

-You can now write a well-documented api and share it with your friends via git all that done with simple and open-sourced tools and that's not limited to cUrl you can write you own scripts and run it inside vim, or pipe cUrl command for anther tools to manipulate the output for example `jq` so you can filter your output.
+You can now write a well-documented api and share it with your friends via git all that done with simple and open-sourced tools and that's not limited to cURL you can write you own scripts and run it inside vim, or pipe cURL command for anther tools to manipulate the output for example `jq` so you can filter your output.